Sharp pain in your eye? Here are some common causes of eye pain – see if any of them apply to you:

-- Map-dot fingerprint dystrophy: In this disorder, cellular abnormalities form beneath the cornea that can resemble the topography of a map or the curves of a fingerprint.
+- Map-dot fingerprint dystrophy: In this disorder, cellular abnormalities from beneath the cornea can resemble the topography of a map or the curves of a fingerprint.
 As a result, the layers of the cornea don’t adhere to each other as well, and the outermost layer can be sloughed off, even as a patient sleeps (and especially in REM sleep, where the eyes move rapidly).
 The areas where the surface layer has sloughed off exposes nerves, which can cause searing pain.
 Over time, the condition can cause corneal erosions.

 What should I do next?

 Get checked out by a professional.
 If you have stabbing eye pain or are looking for a specialist for general eye health, the experts at Barnet Dulaney Perkins Eye Center are ready to help you.

 Be prepared to answer the following questions about your eye pain:

 - Description: Is it mild, intense, dull, sharp, throbbing, stabbing?

 - Location: Does the pain feel like it’s behind your eye, in your eye, or on the surface?
 Is it in one or both eyes?

 - Appearance: Is there any redness in or around your eye?
 Is your eye watering?
 Any swelling?